 This unit comprises three elements: drawing, animation, and Autodesk Maya and supporting software.
 Together, they comprise the toolkit - skill-sets fundamental to the origination and execution of computer-generated imagery and animation.

 You’ll investigate the ways in which environments may be represented creatively through the design and production of digitally painted concept art, production art and a computer-generated digital set.

 This unit challenges you to pre-produce, produce and post-produce your first computer generated animation.

-This unit requires you to identify, develop and pre-produce the premise of your Year 3 project or projects.
+This unit requires you to identify, develop and pre-produce the premise of your year three project or projects.
 Premise associates with both the creative and technical constituents of your proposal – what it is you're seeking to put into pre-production and how they expect to produce it.
 In addition to your individual proposals, you are required to research job roles, departments, and specialisms within computer animation and associated careers.

 Study Abroad (optional)